MEERAN2314/pynta/CONTRIBUTING.md

-# Contributing to Pynta
+# Contributing to Unifyt

-Thank you for your interest in contributing to Pynta!
+Thank you for your interest in contributing to Unifyt!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct